NickBlow/Mythras-charsheet/app/content/cults.md

 **Duties:** Fight for the clan; protect foundlings.

 **Privileges:**

-Access to a beskar armorer to craft armor with only materials cost.
+- Access to a beskar armorer to craft armor with only materials cost.
-You can find a mandalorian enclave on a planet with 30% success chance
+- You can find a mandalorian enclave on a planet with 30% success chance

 **Rewards:** 3 wrist rockets per adventure (refill each mission, as particle grenade).

-### Champion – “Weapons are part of my religion”
+### Champion – “Weapons are my religion”

 **Requirements:** Combat Style 70%, Willpower 60%.

 **Duties:** Lead hunts, enforce honor.

 **Priviliges:**

-You may carry weapons and armor even in places that are otherwise under heavy security Access to a beskar armorer to craft armor with only materials cost.
+- You may carry weapons and armor even in places that are otherwise under heavy security

+- Access to a beskar armorer to craft armor with only materials cost.

-You can find a mandalorian enclave on a planet with 30% success chance You can always find out where to get some beskar
+- You can find a mandalorian enclave on a planet with 30% success chance

+- You can always find out where to get some beskar

 **Rewards:** Increase a combat style of your choice by 10%